BlazingTomato/cse15l-lab-reports/index.md

 <img width="401" alt="image" src="https://user-images.githubusercontent.com/98483167/221783689-84f5959c-4503-496d-964a-3538541c8f1d.png">

 `git add .` stages new files and modifications, without deletions, and `git commit -am "done"` commits with the changes staged in git add.
-The '-a' simply automatically stages any changed files, and the 'm' adds a commit message, which in this instance is "done".
+The `-a` automatically stages any changed files, and the `-m` adds a commit message, which in this instance is "done".

 Keys pressed: `<Ctrl-r> <ad> <enter> <Ctrl-r> <co> <enter>`